Funding Application

 Process

-The Foundation's Scientific Advisory Committee (SAC) is composed of eminent local and overseas scientists and conservationists.
-This committee will be reviewing the funding applications between February and March 2024 based on the selection criteria listed above.
-Applicants may be required to provide further information to address SAC's comments.
+The Foundation's Scientific Committee (SC) is composed of eminent local scientists and conservationists supported by external reviewers.
+This committee will be reviewing the funding applications between March and April 2025 based on the selection criteria listed above.
+Applicants may be required to provide further information to address SC and reviewers’ comments.

 Please refer to "INFORMATION FOR SUCCESSFUL APPLICANTS" for further details.